SFUQ/XSMap/README.md

 # XSmap :

-(XSmap) is a Simple Tools to Test For XSS Bugs , It Supports Multiple Types OF XSS Detection And Is Designed to Be used from the command line with a Clean Interface Use Ful For BugBounty, Pentesting, Or Learning WebSec
+(XSmap) is a Simple Tools to Test For XSS Bugs , It Supports Multiple Types OF XSS Detection And Is Designed to Be used from the command line with a Clean Interface Use Ful For BugBounty , Pentesting , Or Learning WebSite

 # Features :